Charm lifecycle

 Workload and substrate-specific events

 Note the [workload events] (k8s only) node in the operation phase.
-That reprsents all events meant to communicate information about the workload container on kubernetes charms.
+That represents all events meant to communicate information about the workload container on kubernetes charms.
 At the time of writing the only such events are:

-Both can fire at any time whatsoever during the lifecycle of a charm.
+All of these can fire at any time whatsoever during the lifecycle of a charm.

 Similarly, the [pre/post]-series-upgrade (lxd only) events can only occur on machine charms at any time during the operation phase.